amabdulr/CNWG/17-Branding, Trademarks, Domain Names, and IP Addresses.md

  - Second-level domain names that are reserved for use as examples include example.com, example.org, and example.net.

 7. **Compliance with Safe Addresses:**
- - Check if IP addresses or domain names used are those reserved for use in technical content, as per RFC 5737, RFC 3330,RFC 1918,RFC 1112, RFC 3849.
+ - The following IP address are safe.
+Any IP address that is not in this range should be flagged as incorrect.
  - Safe IPv4 Addresses:
       - 192.0.2.0/24
       - 198.51.100.0/24,